Kirkilas Cabinet

-Kirkilas Cabinet was the 14th cabinet of Lithuania since 1990.
+The Kirkilas Cabinet was the 14th cabinet of Lithuania since 1990.
 It consisted of the Prime Minister and 13 government ministers from the Social Democratic Party, Lithuanian Peasant Popular Union, Civic Democratic Party (which split from the Labour Party), and the Liberal and Centre Union.
 The minority government survived due to confidence and supply from the Homeland Union.
-The New Union (Social Liberals) joined the coalition in 2008, making it a majority government..
+The New Union (Social Liberals) joined the coalition in 2008, making it a majority government.